idaholab/moose/modules/electromagnetics/doc/content/source/bcs/EMRobinBC.md

 #### General (vector field) form

 !style halign=left
-The generic condition from from [!citep](jin-fem) is, in turn, based on the Sommerfeld radiation condition for scattered fields.
+The generic condition from [!citep](jin-fem) is, in turn, based on the Sommerfeld radiation condition for scattered fields.
 Given that any scattered field can be made up of a combination of the scattered field and the incident field ($\vec{E} = \vec{E}_{sc} + \vec{E}_{inc}$), then we have